Lemon and blackberry shortbread cookies are tangy and sweet and are the perfect sandwich cookie to celebrate the holidays.

 - 1/2 cup powdered sugar

-Bake in a 400° oven for 9 to 11 minutes or until edges just start to brown.
+- Bake for 9 to 11 minutes or until edges just start to brown.
 Transfer to wire racks and cool.

 - Once cooled, sprinkle the tops of the sandwich cookies with powdered sugar.
 Spread a teaspoon of blackberry preserves or lemon curd on the sandwich bottoms.
 Top each bottom with powdered sugar top.
 Makes about 16 sandwich cookies.